 If you are in immediate danger

-If you are in immediate danger or thinking about ending your life, call or text 988 in the United States, or call 911.
+If you're in immediate danger or thinking about ending your life, call or text 988 in the United States, or call 911.

 Quick view